Accelerox/wireguard-namespace/README.md

 ## Disclaimer

 These scripts have only been tested with Mullvad VPN.
 The scripts do not support IPv6 addresses in the configuration file.
 When choosing an identifier name, please avoid using hyphens (-) or underscores (_) to ensure proper functioning.
 I take no responsibility of failiure of scripts, use at own risk.
-Always confirm that the setups are working wigurossly.
+Always confirm that the setups are working vigorously.